Convention Schedule

 Calculations: When Good Intentions Fall Short

-Hollie Temple, PharmD |Clinical Associate Professor | The University of Texas at Austion College of Pharmacy
+Holli Temple, PharmD |Clinical Associate Professor | The University of Texas at Austion College of Pharmacy

 Medication calculations are a critical part of safely compounding sterile preparations, yet errors can occur even with the best intentions.
 This session reviews common IV calculations related to sterile compounding and highlights where errors most often arise.
 Practical examples and prevention strategies are used to reinforce accurate calculations as a key patient safety responsibility.